romaricnoumo/Proj-H415/README.md

 # Proj-H415
-The project is about opening automatically the lift in a building from an office.
-The user should be able access the webpage associated to the lift and to command the lift from where he is.
-Also, the user should be able to view on the webpage the sate of the batterry which enables him to know when to charge the battery in order to avoid discharge.
+The Project consist in implemeting an automatic lift controller that can be accessed through a web page.
+The user should be able access the webpage associated to the lift and to call the lift from where he is.To achieve this,We use a WIFI connected Micontroller that can establish TCP/IP connections with a server.The ESP8266 is connected to a servo motor.When the motor is activated by the ESP8266,an actuator pushes the call button of the lift and after a certain amount of time it moves back to its original position.
+Also, the user should be able to view on the webpage the state of the batterry which enables him to know when to charge the battery in order to avoid discharge.

 # Webpage